Nepean Sportsplex

-Nepean Sportsplex is a sports facility in Ottawa, Ontario, Canada.
+The Nepean Sportsplex is a sports facility in Ottawa, Ontario, Canada.
 It is located at 1701 Woodroffe Avenue north of the Ottawa Greenbelt, near the former Confederation High School along OC Transpo routes 74 and 75 in the former city of Nepean.
+The facility features an athletics centre (including fitness room) & gym, baseball, soccer and football fields, four squash courts, convention space, swimming pools, lawn bowling, 10 curling sheets, and three NHL-sized rinks.

-This is the home arena to the Nepean Raiders hockey team of the Central Canada Hockey League.
+The main 3,000-seat rink, the Steve Yzerman Arena, is the home of the Nepean Raiders of the Central Canada Hockey League (CCHL), as well as the Ottawa Jr. Riders of the Quebec Junior Football League (QJFL).

 History

-Nepean Sportsplex was built in 1973 as a central facility for the former city of Nepean.
-The site contains an athletics centre (including fitness room) & gym, baseball, soccer and football fields, 4 squash courts, convention space, swimming pools, lawn bowling, 10 curling sheets, and three ice rinks including a 3000-seat arena.
+Nepean Sportsplex opened in 1973 as a central facility for the former city of Nepean.
 In addition to nearby neighbourhoods, the Sportsplex served the community of Barrhaven until the Walter Baker Sports Centre was constructed in 1980.
-In 1997, the 3000-seat arena was named Steve Yzerman Arena in recognition of Steve Yzerman of the Detroit Red Wings, who played with the Nepean Raiders hockey team in his youth.
-The Ottawa Junior Riders of the Quebec Junior Football League also play here.

-The Sportsplex was the site of Ottawa's first mass vaccination clinic during the COVID-19 Pandemic.
+In 1997, the 3,000-seat arena was named the Steve Yzerman Arena in recognition of Steve Yzerman of the Detroit Red Wings, who played with the Nepean Raiders in his youth.
+The Sportsplex was the site of Ottawa's first mass vaccination clinic during the beginning of COVID-19 pandemic.

+The largest crowd to ever see a game at the arena was on April 22, 2012 during Game 4 of the 2012 Bogart Cup Finals, in which 2,362 people saw the Nepean Raiders defeating the Cornwall Colts 4–3 to win the Bogart Cup.